gioblu/PJON/documentation/configuration.md

 ```

 ### Acknowledgement
 With the acknowledgement enabled the transmitter has reception certainty.
-It is by default enabled but can be disabled if required:
+It is by default enabled but can be disabled:
 ```cpp
   bus.set_acknowledge(false);
 ```